rhymu8354/SQLite/README.md

   `SQLite` to fetch a value from a simple key-value table.
 * `SQLPlay2` -- a small playground application which demonstrates using `SQLite` to fetch multiple rows and columns of data in a single query.
+* `SQLPlay3` -- a small playground application which demonstrates using `SQLite` to insert new rows, update existing rows, and delete old rows of a table.

 ## Supported platforms / recommended toolchains